diversen/python-mysql-migrations/README.md

 # Executes 0002.sql and then 0001.sql, The .migration version is 0
 m.migrate_down()

+# Get current version
 m.get_current_version() # -> 0

 ```

 ## Tests

-The test is using a docker container with MySQL and a database named 'mysql_migration_test'.
+The test uses a docker container with MySQL and a database named 'mysql_migration_test'.

 These a the connection parameters: